Nuclei-Software/nuclei-sdk/Components/profiling/README.md

 # Profiling and Coverage For Nuclei RISC-V CPU In Nuclei Studio IDE

+> **Note:** The profiling middleware uses `%02` format specifier in its printf statements.
+Ensure your C library supports this format.

 Profiling and coverage analysis tools like gprof and gcov play a vital role in identifying performance bottlenecks and untested regions within source code, ultimately leading to improved software efficiency and quality.